benmcdonough20/AutomataOperatorEntanglement/README.md

 ## Reproducibility

-Some simulations may take several hours on a standard laptop.
+Some simulations may take several days on a standard laptop.
 Generated data is saved to the `data/` directory.

 ## License